Cystamine: Toxicity

 Multiple factors of potential cystamine toxicity have been described relating to hepatoxicity, anti-coagulant activity and skin sensitisation.
 LD50/48H values after intravenous administration have been described for rats (97 mg/kg of body weight) and mice (155.93 mg/kg of body weight).

 Cystamine inhibits coagulation factor XIa and thrombin, Therefore, exhibiting anti-coagulant behavior.
 Furthermore, cystamine can cause liver damage by elevating cytosolic Ca^{2+} levels and subsequently activating a cytosolic proteolytic system.
 Skin sensitisation is a predicted effect of cystamine being a thiol.

 Metabolism

 Cystamine in the body is reduced into cysteamine and RS-cysteamine mixed disulfide by thiol-disulfide exchange.
 This is done by consumption of intracellular glutathione.
-Cysteamine is then oxidized to hypotaurine, this is done by the enzyme dioxygenase.
-The now formed hypotaurine is finally oxidized to taurine by hypotaurine dehydrogenase and the reduction of NAD+.
+Cysteamine is oxidized to hypotaurine, which is performed by the enzyme cysteamine dioxygenase.
+Hypotaurine is oxidized to taurine by reactive oxygen species.
 Taurine is excreted out of the body or used in the body.